ITensor/SerializedElementArrays.jl/README.md

 ## Introduction

 This package introduces a function `disk` which transfers an `AbstractArray` in memory to one stored on disk, called a `SerializedElementArray`.
 The elements of the original array are serialized and by default are saved into individual files in a randomly generated directory inside the system's temporary directory.
+The aim of this package is to make it easier to perform calculations with collections of very large objects which collectively might not fit in memory and are not read and written very often during the calculation, and which are not necessarily needed long term after the calculation finishes.
+For more stable reading and writing across different versions of Julia, we recommend using packages like `HDF5`, `JLD`, or `JLD2`.

 For example:
 ```julia